wtsi-npg/sqyrrl/README.md

 used directly by the server, the server itself may be configured use OpenID Connect for HTTP client authentication.
 In this case, the user must also be authenticated by the OIDC provider and Sqyrrl will only serve data that the user has access to.
-OIDC user identity is mapped to and iRODS user account by user name.
+OIDC user identity is mapped to an iRODS user account by user name.

 If the server is started without OIDC enabled, it will serve only data that is explicitly set to be readable by the `public` iRODS user.